A Guide to Minimum Wage Laws in California for Employees

 - Sheltered Workshops and Rehabilitation Facilities.
 The Division of Labor Standards and Enforcement may issue licenses to nonprofit organizations, such as a sheltered workshop or rehabilitation facility, fixing a special minimum wage rate to enable employment of certain persons without requiring an individual license for the employee.
 8 CCR §§ 11010-11170, subdivision 1(D).

 - Immediate family.
-Parents, spouses, children and legally adopted children of an employer are not subject to minimum wage laws.
+Parents, spouses, children and legally adopted children of an employer are not subject to California minimum wage laws.
 8 CCR §§ 11010-11170, subdivision 1(D).

 - Outside Salespersons.
 Outside salespersons are exempt from minimum wage laws, provided certain requirements are met.
 An outside salesperson is someone 18 years of age or older who “customarily and regularly works more than half the working time away from the employer’s place of business selling tangible or intangible items or obtaining orders or contracts for products, services or use of facilities.”